amgrubb/amgrubb.github.io/_pages/letters.md

 ## Once I Agree

-Once I have agreed to write your a letter, complete the following.
+Once I have agreed to write you a letter, complete the following.

 It is helpful for me to have additional information about you when possible and when relevant, such as: